 Pattern 2: The Testosterone-Estrogen Balance

 Total testosterone of 600 with estradiol of 45 will feel worse than total testosterone of 450 with estradiol of 22.
 The ratio matters more than the absolute number.
 High estrogen relative to testosterone causes water retention, emotional volatility, reduced libido, and fat accumulation in the chest and midsection — even with “adequate” testosterone levels.
+For a deep dive on managing this balance, see our guide on estrogen and aromatization.

 Pattern 3: The Thyroid Conversion Problem